Prior Specification for Bayesian Matrix Factorization via Prior Predictive Matching: Derivation of Analytic Solution for Poisson Matrix Factorization

-Thus, Equation~\ref{eq:gamcv1} and Equation~\ref{eq:gamcv1} establishes a close form relationship between shape hyperparameters of Gamma distributed latent variables in Poisson MF and moments of the marginal distribution of the data.
-This means that any assumption that the expert might have about those moments on the data, can be readily translated into appropriate values in the prior specification.
+Thus, Eq.~\ref{eq:gamcv1} and \ref{eq:gamcv1} establish a close form relationship between the shape hyperparameters of Gamma distributed latent variables in Poisson MF and moments of the marginal distribution of the data.
+This means that any assumption that the expert might have about those moments on the data can be readily translated into appropriate values for the prior specification.

 In conclusion, given the chosen moments, the prior especification of Gamma-Poisson MF model reduces to one degree of freedom, given that the latent dimensionality, and shape hyperparameters are determined.
-The only two hyperparameters left are the rate/scale, although they would be restriced to be obey a relationship with functional form .
+The only two hyperparameters left are the rate/scale, although they would be restriced to be obey a relationship with functional form

-\begin{proposition} Given that we know the moments $\E[Y_{ij}]$, $\var[Y_{ij}]$, $\rho_1$ and $\rho_2$, we can obtain the scale parameters of the Gamma priors speficied as $f(\mu_{\theta},\sigma_{\theta}^2)=\gam(a,b)$ and $f(\mu_{\beta},\sigma_{\beta}^2)=\gam(c,d)$ in the Gamma-Poisson factorization model such that the prior predictive moments would match those given moments.
+\begin{proposition} Given that we know the moments $\E[Y_{ij}]$, $\var[Y_{ij}]$, $\rho_1$ and $\rho_2$, we can obtain the scale parameters of the Gamma priors speficied as $F(\mu_{\theta},\sigma_{\theta}^2)=\gam(a,b)$ and $F(\mu_{\beta},\sigma_{\beta}^2)=\gam(c,d)$ in the Gamma-Poisson factorization model such that the prior predictive moments would match those given moments.

 \end{proposition} \begin{proof} Immediate from Proposition~\ref{prop:estimatek} and the parameterization of Gamma distribution discussed. \end{proof}